riccardoklinger/placekey/readme.md

 IMPORTANT NOTE: Currently only fully supported for US-based Addresses and POIs.

 Placekey is designed to be a free, universal identifier for physical places.
 The Placekey API does the work of POI resolution, address normalization, validation, and geocoding to ensure that unique places receive unique Placekeys.
-Learn more at www.placekey.io.
+Learn more at <a href="https://www.placekey.io/">placekey.io</a>.

 With the Placekey plugin for QGIS 3.x, you can query the map and get a Placekey for the place of your choice.
 Additionally, you can process different layers/files and get the Placekey for each feature using the Placekey API.